dritsema/mamp/XcodeHomebrewGit.md

 Run `brew help` to get started
 ```

-Now do what you're told :)
+Now do what you're told :smiley:

 ```
 brew doctor